Dilyannn/Music-magic/readme.md

 #### 1. Start the Backend Server

-The backend is a custom REST API provided by SoftUni for practice purposes.
+The backend is a custom REST API provided by [SoftUni Practice Server](https://github.com/softuni-practice-server/softuni-practice-server) for practice purposes.

 ```bash
 cd server